 - Step 1: Download program guidelines and application forms

-- Step 3: DCEO reviews application, gives notice to proceed and confirms rebate amount
+- Step 3: Illinois Energy Now reviews application, gives notice to proceed and confirms rebate amount

 - Step 4: Upgrade qualifying electric and gas equipment

-- Step 5: Submit a final application with work completed and costs
+- Step 5: Submit a final certification with work completed and costs

-- Step 6: DCEO reviews final appliction and processes rebate
+- Step 6: Illinois Energy Now reviews final certification and processes rebate

-Where can I find more information on specific programs related to Illinois Energy Now?
+Where can I find more information on specific programs related to Illinois Energy Now programs for public facilities?

-Where can I find more information on Market Transformation programs related to Illinois Energy Now?
+Where can I find more information on other Illinois Energy Now services?

-- Smart Energy Design Assistance - DCEO partners with the University of Illinois School of Architecture in order to provide technical assistance services to businesses, federal, state and local government, public schools, community colleges, public universities and colleges to assist clients who are considering energy efficiency improvements at existing facilities or to enhance baseline design of new facilities.
+- Smart Energy Design Assistance - The Department of Commerce partners with the University of Illinois School of Architecture in order to provide technical assistance services to businesses, federal, state and local government, public schools, community colleges, public universities and colleges to assist clients who are considering energy efficiency improvements at existing facilities or to enhance baseline design of new facilities.

 - Energy Performance Contracting Program - an innovative arrangement for designing, installing and financing energy improvement projects where the savings achieved by the project are guaranteed to amortize the cost of the project over the term of the agreement.